ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 ## Project Overview
 ---

-This data analysis project aims to investigate the factors that influence whether a customer purchases a bike or not.
-The dataset includes information about customer characterists and purchase decisions.
+This project delves into the multifaceted landscape of consumer behavior to comprehensively understand the factors influencing bike purchases.
+Through meticulous data analysis, the endeavor aims to uncover key drivers, preferences, and trends that shape decision-making in the bike-buying process.
+The insights gained will inform targeted strategies, marketing approaches, and product offerings to enhance the organization's position in the market.

 The Google Data Analytics Profesional Certificate uses a methodology for data analysis which involves 6 phases: